w3f/General-Grants-Program/grants/rfps/appi.md

 The Load Balancer is a tool that assigns an incoming connection request to a node in its pool.
-The Load Balancer should only accept nodes with the **same settings** as every other node.
+The Load Balancer should only accept nodes with the same settings as every other node.

 E.g. if a node is running with some RPC endpoints off, it should not share a pool with a node that has them all on, otherwise the users connecting to the pool might experience lower QoS.

-Load balancer is going to be written in go and delivered as standalone executable.
+Load balancer is going to be written in Go and delivered as standalone executable.

 #### Request forwarding
 Rpc request received on LB public endpoint should be forwarded to